Hyperpolymath/sinople-theme/README.md

 ## 🧶 Overview

 *Sinople* is a narrative environment for layered expression.
-It's named after a heraldic pigment once red, now green—an emblem of contradiction and agency.
+It's named after a heraldic pigment once red, now green - an emblem of contradiction and agency.
 This theme transforms WordPress into a mist-soaked loom for thoughts, threads, and constructs.
 CSS-first by design, it privileges performance, readability, and symbolic structure while embracing radical inclusivity and decentralized publishing.

 ---